raduanastase/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
+    * _In DOM you have a tree and every element is a leaf/branch.
+According to their position, they also are more up front or in the back and they receive an index.
+The z-index property overrides that hierarchy, but it also has to have `position: relative`._
 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.
+    * _CSS sprites are a composite of multiple images.
+Although you can create sprites manually, I would use grunt (or a similar tool) to automate the process and instead of using coordinates for that image, I would use a unique name._
 * What are your favourite image replacement techniques and which do you use when?
 * How would you approach fixing browser-specific styling issues?
+    * _I would start with a normalizing css._
 * How do you serve your pages for feature-constrained browsers?
   * What techniques/processes do you use?
 * What are the different ways to visually hide content (and make it available only for screen readers)?
 * Have you ever used a grid system, and if so, what do you prefer?
 * Have you used or implemented media queries or mobile specific layouts/CSS?
+    * _Yes. `@media (max-device-width: 480px) {}`_
 * Are you familiar with styling SVG?
+    * _No.
+What I know about SVG is that it a vectorial way to create images and it has XML syntax._
 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?